MatthewKazmar/palo-aviatrix-vpn/README.md

 * configureaviatrix

 # Why not all in Terraform
 Terraform providers can't use depends_on.
-The public IP of the firewall The Panos provider can't commit changes, need to use the GUI/CLI/API.
+The public IP of the firewall is needed for the Panos provider block.
+The Panos provider can't commit changes, need to use the GUI/CLI/API.